Azure-GOT/Downloading-Files/Reduce cost with Azure VMs/Reduce Cost with Azure Virtual Machines.md

 - The region where the VM is deployed
 - The operating system of the VM

+Some ways to reduce the cost of Virtual Machine:
+- Use Reserved Virtual Machine Instances
+  - Azure Reserved VM Instances is a way of committing to a fixed number of Virtual Machines and sizes in Azure for a period of 1 or 3 years
+- Azure Hybrid Benefits
+  - Azure Hybrid Benefit is a licensing benefit that helps to significantly reduce the costs of running the workloads in the cloud, it can be done by using the on-premises Software Assurance-enabled Windows Server and SQL Server licenses on Azure.
+- Right-Size VMs
+- Schedule VMs to Start/Stop Based on Usage

 We will consider some situations for which we can reduce the cost associate to Azure Virtual Machines.
 For that you should have Vitual Machines deployed in your subscription.

 ## Step 1: Create the dependent resources